UV Sterilizer Efficiency Test

 Lumin Sterilizer

-To put these two devices to the test, we prepared a liquid suspension of the common bacterial pathogen, Staphylococcus aureus.
-The bacteria was grown, prepared in a clear buffer solution, then a fixed volume of this bacteria suspension is dispensed into two different sterile plastic Petri dishes.
+To put these two UV sterilization devices to the test, we prepared a liquid suspension of the common bacterial pathogen Staphylococcus aureus.
+The bacteria was grown, prepared in a clear buffer solution, then a fixed volume of this bacterial suspension was dispensed into two different sterile plastic Petri dishes.
 One Petri dish is placed inside the Lumin Sterilizer, and the other is placed inside the CP Lab Safety Mini UV Sterilizer.
 Both devices ran for 5 minutes, as indicated by the manufacturer’s operating instruction.
-After the sterilization run, the Petri dishes were removed from each device, the bacteria suspension was serially diluted into buffer, and then 0.02 mL of each serial dilution was plated on agar plates labeled as “tT” (time-test) to determine how many viable bacterial cells remain.
+After the UV sterilization run, the Petri dishes were removed from each device, the bacteria suspension was serially diluted into buffer, and then 0.02 mL of each serial dilution was plated on agar plates labeled as “tT” (time-test) to determine how many viable bacterial cells remain.
 To know how many bacteria were placed inside the UV sterilizers before sterilization took place, a portion of the bacteria buffer suspension that was not placed into the irradiated Petri dishes was also serially diluted and plated on separate agar plates, labeled as “t0” (time-0).

 After the agar plates were incubated, bacterial colonies grew on the respective t0 agar plates.
 The number of colonies were counted, and then we determined that the bacterial density that went into the UV sterilizers was approximately 50 million colonies per milliliter.
-However, no colonies were recovered on the respective tT agar plates, indicating that after 5 minutes in the Lumin Sterilizer (agar plates labeled in red) or the CP Lab Safety Mini UV Sterilizer (agar plates labeled in blue), the bacterial density had fallen below the limit of the detection for the assay, which is 500 colonies per milliliter.
-This is a one million-fold reduction in the number of bacteria following irradiation.
-The result of this side-by-side comparison shows that the efficacy of two differently priced devices are comparable.
+However, no colonies were recovered on the respective tT agar plates, indicating that after 5 minutes in the Lumin Sterilizer (agar plates labeled in red) or the CP Lab Safety Mini UV Sterilizer (agar plates labeled in blue), the bacterial density had fallen below the limit of detection for the assay, which is 500 colonies per milliliter.
+This is a one million-fold reduction in the number of bacteria following UV irradiation.
+The result of this side-by-side comparison shows that the efficacy of two differently priced UV sterilization devices are comparable.

 - Purchased from Amazon